IF YOU’RE NOT DUTCH, YOU’RE NOT MUCH

-I believe Apple's deliberate choice to celebrate diversity in their Think Different ads shows they are not a company that looks down on others because of the color of their skin - whether they have African-American or Latino board members or not.
+I believe Apple’s deliberate choice to celebrate diversity in their Think Different ads shows they are not a company that looks down on others because of the color of their skin – whether Apple has African-American or Latino board members or not.

 - Jackson won’t seek presidency in 2000, CNN interactive, 3/24

 - US Senator Jesse Jackson criticizes Apple, Mac OS World, 3/25.
 “I am a minority myself.
 I am of Latino descent, and find what you said very offensive.”